danielstern/Rectangular/README.md

 Specifies the angle of the object, in radians.
 Useful for terrain.

 And the rest...

-density : Number,
+- density : Number,
-'friction' : Number ,
+- friction : Number ,
-'restitution' : Number,
+- restitution : Number,
-'linearDamping' : Number,
+- linearDamping : Number,
-'angularDamping' : Number,
+- angularDamping : Number,
-gravityScale : Number ,
+- gravityScale : Number ,